Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 Note: This repository is currently being created.
 It is not yet complete.
 Please wait until this repository is complete.
-Thank you for your patience.
+Thank you very for your patience.
 This message will be deleted after this repository has been completed.
 # Dijkstra-s-Algorithm-with-preset-graph
 ## About the project
 This is an implementation of Dijkstra's Algorithm with a preset graph.
 The user will enter a starting and ending point and will be presented with the shortest path.
 Future implementation for ad-hoc networks with Dijkstra's algorithm, to be used in disaster management systems, is the ultimate goal of this project.
 This program has been coded in C++.
 I have coded this program in CodeBlocks.
 I hope you enjoy this project.